amenzwa/amenzwa.github.io/stem/IT/EngineeringSoftwareDevelopment.md

 The 1970s saw the rise of modern computers ([CRAY-1](https://en.wikipedia.org/wiki/Cray-1), [VAX-11/780](https://en.wikipedia.org/wiki/VAX-11), [8080](https://en.wikipedia.org/wiki/Intel_8080)), modern OSs ([MVS](https://en.wikipedia.org/wiki/MVS), [UNIX](https://en.wikipedia.org/wiki/Unix), [VMS](https://en.wikipedia.org/wiki/OpenVMS)), and modern languages ([ML](https://en.wikipedia.org/wiki/Standard_ML), [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk), [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language))).
 These seemingly "ancient" technologies are actually modern; today's computers, OSs, and languages are their direct descendants.

-C is a from that era of imagination and innovation.
-And it is the only technology that is still in widespread use, yet has remained essentially unchanged from its original design.
+C is from that era of imagination and innovation.
+And it is the only technology from that time that is still in widespread use today, yet has remained essentially unchanged from its original design.
 C became publicly available in 1972 (although it was born in 1969).
 It was also around this time that modular software practices were established and virtual memory became a standard OS facility.
 On a computer equipped with 32-bit memory hardware (VAX-11/780) and under a virtual memory capable OS (UNIX), the C compiler is able to link multiple modules and generate a single, large programme that could address $2^{32} = 4,294,967,296$ bytes, that is 4 GB.
 A typical VAX-11 in those days had no more than 256 KB of RAM.
 The memory controller hardware aids the OS's virtual memory service map the 4 GB address space down to the actual physical memory space.
 The virtual memory facility eliminated the need to implement the error-prone, custom module swapper.
 To assembly programmer of the day, the ability to program in a human-readable language like C without having to worry about module swapping—all without sacrificing runtime performance—was almost a miracle.

-Under modern software organisation practices, a *module* is a file that contains conceptually related data and code.
-Implementations of data structures, like list, queue, and hashtable, are organised in individual modules.
+Under modern software organisation practices, a *module* is an organisational unit that contains conceptually related data and code.
+Typically, a module corresponds to a file, and the file name matches the module name.
+Implementations of data structures, like list, queue, hashtable, tree, graph, etc., and the associated code that manipulate them, are organised in individual modules.
 In C, module implementation comprises the `.h` header file that represents the module's external interface and the `.c` file that represents the module's internal implementation.
 The implementer expressly publishes those elements that are publicly accessible using the `extern` modifier in the `.h` file, and tags those elements that must be hidden from the public with the `static` modifier in the `.c` file.

 ### LIBRARIES